-I’m a Reader in the Dept of Maths and Stats, Univ of Strathclyde, Glasgow, UK.
-I’m also an Affiliate Assistant Professor in the School of Oceanography, Univ of Washington, Seattle, USA, and continue to collaborate with the Coastal Modeling Group there.
+I’m a Reader in the Department of Mathematics and Statistics, University of Strathclyde, Glasgow, UK.
+I’m also an Affiliate Assistant Professor in the School of Oceanography, University of Washington, Seattle, USA, and continue to collaborate with the Coastal Modeling Group there.
 I’m affiliated with MASTS.

 I spend a lot of time chasing after plankton with mathematical models (although at heart I’m rooting for the plankton to escape).
 There are two main themes running through my current work: first, given that climate-related changes in the ocean, atmosphere, and rivers can push on a marine ecosystem by a dozen separate pathways simultaneously, which of those pathways are the crucial ones?
 Second, what is the role of biological complexity (diversity, adaptability, behaviour, life history) in large-scale patterns in the ocean?